bababooex/VAG_BREAKER/README.md

 |  4   |   ✅    |   ✅   | AUT64       | Skoda octavia |

 All use same 434.42 MHz.
 Examples are from my testing, can be wrong.
-The x only means that it is encoding incorrectly, most Passats decode as type 1 but encode as type 2.
+The x only means that it is encoding incorrectly, most Passats decode as type 1 but encode as type 2, probably missing key for encode type 1.
 ## **How to put everything together?**

 ### Required hw for default example